rajatbhattacharjee/People10CodeChallengeRajatBhattacharjee/README.md

 Challenges are time restricted based on which challenges you have accepted or have been asked to complete.

-- 2 days for candiates only doing one challenge
+- 2 days for candiates only doing 1-2 challenges
-- 5 days for candiates doing all 3 challenges
+- 5 days for candiates doing all challenges

 *Note: Use of third-party plugins other than those defined within project is allowed.
 But please take into account to demonstrate your strengths and